jintaoluo/presto_on_gpu/README.md

 > It is a branch of PRESTO.
 We are working to accelerate the program with GPU.
 The work is based on Scott Ransom's C version,https://github.com/scottransom/presto
 About presto, please refer to http://www.cv.nrao.edu/~sransom/presto/

+It is a branch besides the master branch.

 #2013-12-02
 ####what's new####